davidguttman/vibemob/docs/PROJECT.md

     -   `discordAdapter.start()`: Logs the client into Discord.
     -   `client.on(Events.ClientReady, ...)`: Handler for bot ready state.
     -   `client.on(Events.MessageCreate, ...)`: Handler for incoming messages (mentions, thread messages).
-    -   `client.on(Events.InteractionCreate, ...)`: Handler for slash commands and autocomplete.
+    -   `client.on(Events.InteractionCreate, ...)`: Handler for slash commands and autocomplete (handles command prefix).
     -   `_handleInitialMention()`: Creates thread and handles first prompt.
     -   `_handleThreadMessage()`: Processes subsequent messages in a thread.
     -   `_relayCoreResponse()`: Formats and sends core service responses to Discord.